 Camille Schyns is Programme Officer for Libya and the Horn of Africa at the EIP.
-He has previously worked on the EIP’s Europe programme and, before joining the EIP, he was a trainee in the European External Action Service in Brussels and the International Organization for Migration in Odessa, Ukraine.
+He has previously worked on EIP’s Addressing Radicalisation in Europe programme, and, prior to that, as a trainee with the European External Action Service in Brussels and the International Organization for Migration in Odessa, Ukraine.

-Camille holds an M.A.
-War Studies from King's College London and a BSc Political Science from the University of Amsterdam, Camille’s interests include mediation and conflict resolution across Africa and in the Middle East, and the political engagement of non-state (armed) actors.
-Camille speaks English, French, and Dutch, and started learning Arabic.
+Having obtained an M.A.
+War Studies (with distinction) from King's College London and a BSc Political Science from the University of Amsterdam, Camille’s interests include mediation and conflict resolution across Africa and in the Middle East, and the political engagement of non-state (armed) actors.
+Camille speaks English, French, and Dutch, and is learning Arabic.

 Marta Lomana studied Journalism and holds an MA in International Relations from the City College of New York.
 Before joining the EIP she worked for different Spanish media and the cinema industry.
 She was also an intern at the European Parliament in Brussels where she worked for two different MEPs.
 Her research interests include geopolitics, the MENA region and Southeast Asia, the relationship between religion and politics, and democracy versus other political systems.
 Marta speaks Spanish, English, French and she studied Chinese for two years.

 Ingrid Magnusson is part of the Mediation Quality Programme, where she works on practice innovation and European peacemaking policy.
 She specialises in knowledge management, leading a number of projects that take an innovation-driven approach to how mediation and peacemaking can be improved on a thematic level, both in policy and the field.
 Prior to joining the EIP she worked in the Swedish delegation to the Political and Security Committee at the Council of the EU, covering issues relating to peacemaking and stability, and the development of EU Global Strategy.
 She has analysed Iranian bilateral dynamics for the EEAS, and researched political risk in Pakistan and South Asia for the AKE group.
 Ingrid holds a Master’s degree in International Relations from the London School of Economics and has a business background in London’s start-up scene.